 Stage 1 — Business Intelligence Basics

 Let’s start this journey step-by-step.
 Similar to the rise at home, we will see very basic functions first.
 At the first stage, you won’t take a look at your smartphone anymore (at least in many situations), but just ask: Alexa, how’s the current performance of the company?
-Or ask Siri for the number of today’s revenues, the current costs, or number of employees
+Or ask Siri for the number of today’s revenues, the current costs, or the number of employees

 Indeed, you can check these figures already today.
-So these won’t be an added-value in terms of information.
+So these won’t be an added value in terms of information.
 However, as previously mentioned, it’ll be much more convenient to ask instead of checking the numbers on your mobile or laptop.

 You will do that while having the first coffee in the morning, writing an email, or getting ready for the next meeting.

 Stage 2 — Voice Assistants To Drive Business Intelligence & Analytics Innovation

 With the evolving skills of voice assistants, basic questions will quickly turn into conversations.
 Besides an immense level of convenience, conversations will contribute to providing enhanced information.

 - You: Alexa, how’s are today’s revenue numbers??

 - Alexa: Today’s revenues —up to now— are $1,2450,000